ronaldoussoren/modulegraph/doc/modulegraph.rst

 .. method:: implyNodeReference(node, other)

-   Imply that one *node* depends on an *other* node.
-The *other* argument is either a :class:`Node`, or the name of a node.
+   Explictly mark that *node* depends on *other*.
+Other is either a :class:`node <Node>` or the name of a module that will be searched for as if it were an absolute import.

-   Use this for imports by extension modules and tricky import code.

 .. method:: createReference(fromnode, tonode[, edge_data])